Ecopawst/ecopawst.com/README.md

 The schema also includes a `bug_reports` table so EcoMaintainer can log error reports from the app.
 Tables `groups`, `group_members`, and `chat_messages` power the group chat system.
 Posts and chat messages include an `is_pet_speaking` flag so guardians can post in their pet's voice.
+Each pet record has a `speak_as_default` option to remember if it should be selected automatically when chatting or posting.

 ## Routes